Got questions about affiliate marketing links?

 21. Why should I track affiliate links?

-Tracking affiliate links is a crucial step towards growing your commissions.
+Tracking affiliate links is a crucial step toward growing your commissions.
 It allows you to determine which links get the most clicks, which aren’t effective, and which are being ignored altogether.

 This gives you a clear direction on how to approach your link promotion tactics in the long run.